SICK Sensors Releases New Quality Inspection SensorApp and All-in-One Vision SensorOctober 13, 2020 by Ben Stepanian

 Failed part detection.
 Image courtesy of SICK.

-This solution is ideal for any process that requires high levels of precision and accuracy from automated devices or processes.
+This solution may be suitable for a process that requires high levels of precision and accuracy from automated devices or processes.
 Not only does this improve industrial processes, and decrease product or output failure, it also makes the workspace safer when configured to sense motion or body parts in areas of potential danger.

 The software so far can be configured for English and German and can support a variety of SICK products.
 The InspectorP62x sensor is a compact and lightweight device that weighs 170 grams and is powered by either a 12 volt or 24 volt DC power supply.